CedricArtigue/mergify-stargazers/README.md

 - FastAPI framework to develop the API
 - FastAPI template repository (no need to reinvent the wheel for the case)
 - Swagger UI: documents API and allow user to test it
-- FastAPI OAuth2PasswordBearer for authentication (mocked user database for now)
+- FastAPI OAuth2PasswordBearer for authentication
 - Pandas library for fast data analysis and manipulation (highly efficient data structures)
 - Github API to
   - fetch stargazers of a specific (owner/repo) tuple
   - fetch starred repositories of a specific stargazer
-- a postgresql database is included in the template, I did not use it yet, maybe later
 - Pytest for unit and integration tests
 - Makefile for build and tests scripts